Mexico meets migrants at southern border with armed forces

 Pueblo Sin Fronteras has for several years guided annual caravans through Mexico, seeking to protect migrants and to advocate for their rights along a 2,000-mile trail ridden with criminals and corrupt officials who prey on lone travelers through kidnapping, extortion and other forms of assault.

-Reporting by Delphine Schrank, Lizbeth Diaz and Diego Ore; Editing by Richard Chang
+Reporting by Delphine Schrank, Lizbeth Diaz and Diego Ore; Editing by Richard Changand Leslie Adler